abigailayimbisa/Abigail_AyoayoGame/README.md

 •	A draw occurs if both players collect 24 seeds each.
 •	A player continues to play if the last seed drops in a non-empty pit, he/she picks all the seeds and continues distributing.

 3. How to Run the Game
-Prerequisites
-1. Install Python 3.10+ if not already installed.

-4. Steps to Play
-1. Open a terminal (PowerShell, CMD, or VS Code Terminal).
+download the code as a zip file from this repository Install VSCode  if not already installed install the necessary extensions in VSCode
-2. Navigate to the project folder and run the main.py file
+Then upload the extracted folder from the inital zip file run main.py in the terminal